 Beauty standards have always been a reflection of the values, beliefs, and cultural norms of society at any given time.
-Throughout history, the definition of beauty has evolved dramatically, influenced by factors such as religion, politics, art, and technology.
+Throughout history, the definition of beauty has advanced dramatically, influenced by factors such as religion, politics, art, and technology.

 From the voluptuous figures of ancient goddesses to the waif-like ideal of the modern fashion industry, beauty standards have shaped how individuals perceive themselves and others.